Nanotechnology in warfare: Communication devices

 Nanotechnology designed for advanced communication is expected to equip soldiers and vehicles with micro antenna rays, tags for remote identification, acoustic arrays, micro GPS receivers and wireless communication.
 Nanotech facilitates easier defence related communications due to lower energy consumption, light weight, efficiency of power, as well as smaller and cheaper to manufacture.
 Specific military uses of this technology include aerospace applications such as; solid oxide fuel cells to provide three times the energy, surveillance cameras on microchips, performance monitors, and cameras as light as 18g.

 Mini-nukes

-The United States, along with countries such as Russia and Germany, are utilising the convenience of small nanotechnologies, adhering it to nuclear "mini-nuke" explosive devices.
+The United States, along with countries such as Russia and Germany, are sing the convenience of small nanotechnologies, adhering it to nuclear "mini-nuke" explosive devices.
 This weapon would weigh 5 lbs, with the force of 100 tonnes of TNT, giving it the possibility to annihilate and threaten humanity.
 The structural integrity would remain the same as nuclear bombs, however manufactured with nano-materials to allow production to a smaller scale.

 Engineers and scientists alike, realise some of these proposed developments may not be feasible within the next two decades as more research needs to be undertaken, improving models to be quicker and more efficient.
 Particularly molecular nanotechnology, requires further understanding of manipulation and reaction, in order to adapt it to a military arena.